PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 * Zero confidence: A user sees a link and they click it.
 If there is no app to handle the interaction on the user's system, there is nothing the user can do.
 * There can only be one app that can handle the scheme.
 Yes, Android doesn't have this problem, every other platform does.
 * Data flows only one way, there is no standard facility to get data back into the calling app
 * No strict schema to validate you are passing the correct data (this might be a blessing)
 * It is semantically ambiguous, by opening the link is it a GET, POST, PUT, DELETE?
 * Complex data forms are hard to transport.
 Want to attach a file? you can only include a textual link to it.

-Web problems:
+and Web problems:

 The browser in particular is a second class citizen in this ecosystem.